cbanning510/RunningApp/README.md

 # RunningApp
-Calculate distance of your run/walk
+Calculate the distance of your run/walk